Stock Rule

 Can you deal from the stock with an empty column in Spider Solitaire?

-No. Standard Spider Solitaire rules require every tableau column to contain at least one card before you deal from the stock.
+No. Standard Spider Solitaire requires every tableau column to contain at least one card before you deal from the stock.

 How many stock deals do you get in Spider Solitaire?